DSC-FPTU-HCMC/HandsOnLab-JavaVMOptimization/3 - Java Native Interface Tutorial/README.md

 We are not going to use an IDE for this lab, so please do the coding like the time we first do the Java fundamental coding and bare ```javac``` command.

-Then we write down or copy the following code (you can remove the comment if you don't like and please change the ```.dylib``` extension to your OS's type we learnt before):
+Then we write down or copy the following code (you can remove the comments if you don't like):

 ```java